minetest/minetest/doc/client_lua_api.md

     * Called when the local player uses an item.
     * Newest functions are called first.
     * If any function returns true, the item use is not sent to server.
+* `minetest.register_on_modchannel_message(func(channel_name, message))`
+	* Called when an incoming mod channel message is received
+	* You must have joined some channels before, and server must acknowledge the join request.

 ### Sounds
 * `minetest.sound_play(spec, parameters)`: returns a handle
     * `spec` is a `SimpleSoundSpec`